 Applying for early release of your Super

 Each Fund will have a different procedure to access your Super early.
-Many of them will ask for a supporting letter from the Department of Human Services as well as asking you to complete forms and sign agreements.
+Many of them will ask for a supporting letter from the Department of Human Services as well as ask you to complete forms and sign agreements.

 Alternative Debt Relief Solutions

-If all else fails, you could even declare bankruptcy and keep your retirement plan intact.
+If it is unrealistic or impossible for you to access your Super early to relieve your debt stress, there are a number of alternative debt relief solutions.
 To discuss your options with an expert, you can call Debt Rescue on 1800 00 3328.
 They will go through your situation and inform you of your options.
 You might find there is a simpler way to get out of debt without having to rely on your retirement plan.